 their names: George Floyd, Breonna Taylor, Tony McDade, Ahmaud Arbery

 - an endless list of Black Lives stolen at the hands and knees of police.
 The

-and violence, have always been in full view.
+and violence have always been fully viewed.
 Turning away is no longer an

 option.
 Superficial reform is not enough.

-We, the undersigned sexual assault and domestic violence state coalitions call ourselves to account for the ways in which this movement, and particularly the white leadership within this movement, has repeatedly failed Black, Indigenous, and people of color (BIPOC) survivors, leaders, organizations, and movements:
+We, the undersigned sexual assault and domestic violence state coalitions call ourselves to account for how this movement, and particularly the white leadership within this movement, has repeatedly failed Black, Indigenous, and people of color (BIPOC) survivors, leaders, organizations, and movements:

 We have failed to listen to Black feminist liberationists and other colleagues of color in the movement who cautioned us against the consequences of choosing increased policing, prosecution, and imprisonment as the primary solution to gender-based violence.

-We have promoted false solutions of reforming systems that are designed to control people, rather than real community-based solutions that support healing and liberation.
+We have promoted false solutions of reforming systems designed to control people rather than real community-based solutions that support healing and liberation.